DataDog/integrations-core/varnish/README.md

      DAEMON_OPTS="$DAEMON_OPTS -c -a -F '${LOG_FORMAT}'"
    ```

-3. Restart Varnishncsa to apply the changes.
+3. Restart the `varnishncsa` utility to apply the changes.

 4. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file: